System: Game Boy

 The Retro Looney Verdict

 Wario Land II is like Wario himself: loud, brash, and impossible to ignore.
-Its bold twist on platforming, charming visuals, and cheeky tunes make it a standout on the Game Boy.
+Its bold twist on platforming, charming visuals, and cheeky tunes make it a standout title.
 The odd obtuse puzzle or repetitive trek can’t dim its shine.
-Whether you’re dusting off your old handheld or sneaking an emulator, this is a treasure worth grabbing.